DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 They just transform city's buildings into completely different thing.
 One had to wonder just what kind of life form could make such nest.
-_TL TODO:_ Re-check second sentence `いったいどんな生態であれば、こんな巣が出来上がるというのか`

-"Whew... that's gross.
+"Whew...
+That's gross.
 Buildings are completely covered in something like bluish mold."

 "Ashlan, turn a bit to the right now.
-We don't really need to go through the center of ruins.
+We don't really need to go through the center of these ruins.
 Whenever possible we should go by the edge of the city."

 As they were going through ruins that became a nest to the spirits.